loopbackio/loopback-next/docs/site/Troubleshooting.md

 forces the build to generate the compiled JS files next time when you start the application using `npm start` or call `npm run build`.

+## Debugging with VS Code

+Each LoopBack application has a VS Code configuration file `.vscode/launch.json` that contains several tasks to help you debug with breakpoints:

+- Launch Program: Running the application.
+- Run Mocha tests: Running the tests under `src/__tests__`.
+- Attach to Progress: Attaching application to an already running program in debug mode.

+To bring up the run view, select the "Run" icon in the activity bar on the side of VS Code.
+You can choose the right task besides the green triangle "Run" button.

 ## Submitting Sample Application for Problem Determination

 If you couldn't figure out what is going wrong or would like to report an issue,